-As I said, incorporating “play” into the daily minutia of life is challenging for me.
+As I said, incorporating “play” into the daily minutiae of life is challenging for me.
 And that’s putting it mildly.
-My plan is to explore some areas of my life and heart that have squelched my playful, light and fun self.
+My plan is to explore some areas of my life and heart that have squelched my playful, light, and fun self.
 I am very aware that I will need God’s spirit as my guide and as luck/fate would have it, He showed up right on time.

 I am singing at church this weekend, and as usual, after I practice the songs ahead of time and sing them 3 or 4 times at rehearsal, I sing them in my sleep!
 Last night I was restless and woke up several times.
 I can typically choose from a plethora of things to worry about as soon as wake, but last night, since I had been at rehearsal earlier that evening, my first thoughts went to the lyrics of the songs.